HomeExhibitions – Rembrandt & Amsterdam

 People Watching

+At first glance the man on the etching on the left looks like a pedlar: someone who sells all kinds of useful stuff in the street.
+But his extravagant clothes, including his codpiece, tell us that he is a ‘quacksalver’: a hustler who sells fake medicines.
 If you walked along the streets in seventeenth-century Amsterdam you would have met all kinds of people.
-On one street corner you might be asked for alms, on the next one you might shake hands with an eccentric pedlar.
-On the way you might run into a drunkard, an expat and an intellectual.
+On one street corner you might be asked for alms, on the next one you might shake hands with an intellectual.
+On the way you might run into a drunkard and an expat.
 Exactly like today.
 The ideal city for Rembrandt, who found all of those different people fascinating.

 Famous Amsterdammers